romdalf/dwgc2021/README.md

 Considering the above within a large organization like Google, no wonder why they kicked off a project like Kubernetes to build a full infrastructure and dependency abstraction framework to shortcut the lead time and SLA driven teams.

-Once onboarded on the Kubernetes platform, the above example will not take weeks or days, but a couple of minutes.
+Once onboarded on the Kubernetes platform, the above example will not take weeks or days, but a couple of minutes with the power of a couple of YAML files.
+But is true for any type of workload?

 ##